- Home

 Confidential Support & Advocacy

-If you are experiencing or have experienced relationship violence, sexual violence, or stalking but do not feel comfortable disclosing your identity or filing a formal complaint, that is okay!
+If you are experiencing or have experienced relationship abuse, sexual assault, sexual harassment, or stalking but do not feel comfortable disclosing your identity or reporting, that is okay!
 There are still resources available to you!
-Confidential resources are confidential and do not disclose the information shared with them unless there is a report of immediate harm or abuse of a dependent.
+Confidential resources are confidential and do not disclose the information shared with them except in limited circumstances, such as ongoing abuse of a minor.
 Confidential resources can:

 Campus Resources: